Its-Alex/bionic-squashfs/README.md

 # boot-pxe-lab

-This is one "minimalist" environment to test boot to PXE.
+This is a pxe image builder for ubuntu 18.04 with vagrant and debootstrap

 ## Prerequisite